Keyboard shortcuts

 File Operations

-Five file tools (read, write, edit, glob, grep) provide structured access to the filesystem.
+File tools provide structured access to the filesystem.
 All paths are validated against an allowlist.
 Directory traversal is prevented via canonical path resolution.

 Web Scraping